 GreEnergy wants to separate the two metals by using inductive technology.
 After separation, the metals could be returned to aluminium production or recycled.

 The whole process would take place locally in Hoyanger in Hoyanger Industril Park (HIP), which is located near Hydro smelter, and would be powered entirely by renewable energy - a local hydropower plant.

 The scope of the project is to design the process of treating the cathode beams that arise as a waste after the replacement of the cathode in an alumina reduction cell.

 Currently, the project comprises two phases, the feasibility phase and the concept phase.

 The objective of the feasibility phase is to propose and test the process of recovery of copper and steel from the cathode beams.

 In the concept phase, based on the results, analyses of the profitability of the process implementation on the industrial scale will be carried out, together with preparation of the process design basis for this implementation.

-Project implemented with own funds, funding from Innovation Norway and Sparebanken Vest
+Project implemented with a combination of personal funds and funding from Innovation Norway and Sparebanken Vest.